 Head reeling?
 Don’t worry.
 It’s not at all uncommon.
 We live and breathe technical SEO but most people’s eyes glaze over once you start talking about user agents and crawl spiders.

-If you’d rather hand over to someone that knows their way around a robots.txt file, we’re more than happy to help.
+If you’d rather hand over to someone who knows their way around a robots.txt file, we’re happy to help.
 We’ve been looking after our clients’ SEO for well over 18 years now and we’re always happy to lend a hand.